CS

 Which is the best Chinese car brand in Australia?

-BYD is the volume leader and the safest single choice for most buyers, with the broadest model range (Atto 1 hatch up to Shark 6 ute and Sealion EVs) and a six-year warranty.
+BYD is the volume leader and the safest single choice for most buyers, with the broadest model range (Atto 1 hatch up to Shark 6 ute and Sealion EVs) and a six-year / 150,000 km warranty.
 For premium EVs, Zeekr is the standout.
 GWM is the best for utes and off-roaders.
-MG wins on outright affordability.
+MG wins on outright affordability and now carries the longest vehicle warranty of any brand here at 10 years / 250,000 km.
 Chery and its sister brands Jaecoo and Omoda lead the value PHEV and hybrid space.
 Leapmotor (backed by Stellantis) is the dark horse with sharp pricing and a dealer network that comes with Jeep, Ram and Alfa Romeo.

 Are Chinese cars reliable?

 Reliability data is still maturing because most models have been on Australian roads for less than three years.
-Warranty cover is strong (BYD 6 years, Chery 7 years, GWM 7 years, MG 7 years), and ANCAP results are competitive.
+Warranty cover is strong (BYD 6 years, Chery 7 years, GWM 7 years, MG 10 years with dealer servicing), and ANCAP results are competitive where a rating exists.
 The bigger unknown is long-term durability at 5–10 years of ownership where Toyota and Mazda have decades of track record.
 Early indicators are positive: high-volume models like the BYD Atto 3 and MG ZS EV have not generated widespread fault reports.
 Resale is the bigger weakness right now, not reliability per se.
+One practical note: several of the newest arrivals here, including the Denza D9, MG IM5 and IM6, XPeng X9 and Chery Tiggo 9 Super Hybrid, do not yet carry an ANCAP rating in our data, so treat their safety scores as pending rather than assumed.

 Do Chinese cars hold their value?